CAC Children's Orchestra

 Program Location: Brimmer and May School

-Class Times: Instrumental group lessons from 4- 5 pm or 5-6 pm.
+Class Times: Instrumental group lessons from 4- 5 pm and 5-6 pm.
 Orchestra lesson from 5-6 pm.

 You can register by paying online or mailing a check with the registration form to CAC address at 191 Highland Av.
 6B Somerville, MA 02143